-During 2017 the AIDF continued its strategy of reducing its reliance on external debt funding by seeking to increase and diversify its investor base.
-This has been achieved by continuing to build strong relationships with, and a deeper understanding of, its existing associated investors and Diocesan entities.
-A major attribute of an investment in the AIDF is it is an ethical and secure investment in the ministries of the Diocese.
-Every dollar invested enables the AIDF to facilitate the ministry of schools, Diocesan agencies, community service providers and the Parishes.
+During 2018 the AIDF continued its strategy of reducing its reliance on external debt funding by seeking to increase and diversify its investor base.
+This has been achieved by continuing to build strong relationships with, and a deeper understanding of, its existing associated investors and Diocesan entities, along with developing stronger relationships with Company Schools as well as other Diocese and their investment funds.
+A major attribute of an investment in the AIDF is that it is an ethical and secure investment in the ministries of the Diocese.

-The following graph outlines the increase and diversification achieved in the investor funds for the last 6 years:
+The following graph outlines the increase and diversification achieved in the investor funds: